seregazhuk/seregazhuk.github.io_old/_posts/2019-04-22-restful-api-with-reactphp-jwt-auth.md

 $server = new Server([$auth, new Router($routes)]);
 {% endhighlight %}

 We create `JwtEncoder` with a private key `secret`.
 Then use this encoder to create an instance of `JwtAuthenticator`.
 And the last step is to create a `Guard`.
 We protect all routes that start with `/users` with our `JwtAuthenticator`.
-Now let's try to send a request to one of protected routes:
+Now let's try to send a request to one of the protected routes:

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api-authentication/jwt-401.png">
 </p>

-Without provided token we receive `401` response.
-But where we can get a valid token?
-You can generate one on [https://jwt.io](https://jwt.io){:target="_blank"}.
+Without a provided token, we receive `401` response.
+At least the protection part of guard works.
+But where we can get a valid token to test the success part?
+You can generate one on [jwt.io](https://jwt.io){:target="_blank"}.

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp-restful-api-authentication/jwt-generate.jpg">